ulrichwohak/ulrichwohak.github.io/_posts/2021-08-06-did-continuous-treatment-5-minute.md

 -   Can we propose alternative estimators with better properties?

-This has been an exciting collaboration as I have learned a whole lot from [Bacon's work on understanding two-way fixed effects (TWFE) regressions with a staggered, binary treatment](https://doi.org/10.1016/j.jeconom.2021.03.014).
+This has been an exciting collaboration as I have learned a whole lot from [Bacon’s work on understanding two-way fixed effects (TWFE) regressions with a staggered, binary treatment](https://doi.org/10.1016/j.jeconom.2021.03.014).
 Our (Pedro and me) [earlier paper](https://doi.org/10.1016/j.jeconom.2020.12.001)